-Even if you haven’t experienced it yourself, you know that frozen pipes are bad news.
+Even if you haven’t experienced it yourself, you know that if you have a frozen water pipe and need frozen pipe repair service, it’s usually bad news.
 When temperatures drop below freezing, the water in your pipes can freeze, which can lead to problems ranging from no water supply to severe damage to your plumbing system.

 If you’re concerned about the possibility that your pipes may have frozen, contact the team at Craftsman Plumbing.
 We’ve been serving the Seattle area since 2014, providing solutions to all of our customers’ plumbing needs.
-Our experienced team knows what to do to get your water flowing again, no matter what the temperature.
+Our experienced team knows what to do to repair frozen water pipes and get your water flowing again, no matter what the temperature.

 How Do Pipes Freeze?